-Before I signed up I had used Facebook ads for my own business and my clients, but never had great results despite trying out lots of different things.
-I’d wasted my own money on boosting posts, creating ads to try and sell my cake decorating classes for my previous business and had generally felt like ads were a big fat waste of time and money.
+Before I trained in Facebook ads I had used them for my own business and my clients, but never had great results despite trying out lots of different things.
+I’d wasted my own money on boosting posts, creating ads for my previous business and had generally felt like ads were a big fat waste of time and money.

 But I’d seen other people having massive success with them.
 I saw big brands using them and knew that they must work or they wouldn’t waste their money.
 And I figured I needed to know how to use them so I could offer it as a service to my social media management clients.

-I joined Emma in 2018, on the first official intake after her beta testers, and I was lucky enough to join an awesome cohort of women, but more about them later!
+I joined The Adcelerator in 2018, and I was lucky enough to join an awesome cohort of women.

 The course itself had 12 modules and lasted a little over 12 weeks when we accounted for school holiday breaks.
-During that time we covered everything from the basics of business manager (which still fries my brain) to the complexities of testing and scaling.
-Each Friday our new module would drop into Teachable in the form of a video lesson and the following Thursday we’d have a live call with Emma on zoom to go through our learnings, delve into the things we didn’t understand and get our questions answered.
-Our calls were scheduled to be an hour long but we had so many questions that they’d often run into 2 hours and we’d come off the call with our brains in a spin, motivated to get new clients and test out what we’d learnt.
+During that time we covered everything from the basics of business manager to the complexities of testing and scaling.
+Each Friday our new module would drop in the form of a video lesson and the following Thursday we’d have a live call with Emma on zoom to go through our learnings, delve into the things we didn’t understand and get our questions answered.
+Our calls were scheduled to be an hour-long but the lessons often raised so many more questions that these calls would run as long as 2 hours.

-During the rest of the week we had a Facebook group where we could ask questions and share ideas.
-It was here that the magic happened.
-A group of women who had never met (apart from a few) formed one of the strongest tribes I’ve ever known.
+During the rest of the week, we had a Facebook group where we could ask questions and share ideas.
+We also had support from Emma’s team of coaches who offered support.

 And of course, the support from the women in my cohort was incredible – they were what really made the course super special.

-I have to warn you, this course is not for the feint hearted.
+I have to warn you, this course is not for the faint hearted.
 From day one I felt entirely out of my depth.
-I didn’t understand the questions others were asking, let alone the answers.
 Imposter syndrome was huge, I was in a cohort with women I’d seen smashing it on social media and was wondering how I’d catch up.
-But the support from Emma and her team was incredible, and our cohort soon bonded over business manager, pixels and social proofing.
-(By the way the social proofing module will BLOW YOUR MIND)
+But our cohort soon bonded over business manager, pixels and social proofing.

-I mentioned earlier that mindset was a big part of this course but I didn’t mention the ‘woo’.
-I have to say I am not into all this woo woo stuff AT ALL so when it started working for me I was somewhat shocked!
-Emma shared her journey with us and Andrea Callanan joined us every month for a deep dive into our money and business mindset.
-We talked gratitude, journalling, and all sorts of other woo woo stuff that I’d usually roll my eyes at (and still do sometimes).
-And between them both they opened our minds to a whole new way of thinking big.
+Mindset training was included in this course but I didn’t expect so much ‘woo’.
+Andrea Callanan joined us every month for a deep dive into our money and business mindset.
+We talked gratitude, journalling, and all sorts of other woo woo stuff that I’d usually roll my eyes at (and still do).

 By the way, the mindset stuff is great, but the woo woo only works if you are putting in all the effort so don’t expect a miracle to happen unless you are going to put the effort in and ‘do the do’